ISSAM-SLI/ISSAM-SLI.github.io/README.md

 ### 2. Responsive UI 🌐
 ![Image 1](https://raw.githubusercontent.com/ISSAM-SLI/ISSAM-SLI.github.io/main/image1.jpg)

-Enjoy a **beautiful, friendly design** that works seamlessly across devices—whether on desktop or tablet.
+Enjoy a **beautiful, mobile-friendly design** that works seamlessly across devices—whether on desktop, tablet, or mobile.

-### 5-Day Weather Forecast 📅
+### 3. 7-Day Weather Forecast 📅
 ![Image 3](https://raw.githubusercontent.com/ISSAM-SLI/ISSAM-SLI.github.io/main/image3.jpg)

-Get the **5-day weather forecast** to help plan your week.
+Get the **7-day weather forecast** to help plan your week.
 Know in advance if it's going to rain or shine for the upcoming days, all at a glance!

 ---